Nucleosynthesis of The Elements

 - The universe expanded

 and cooled, to ~1010 Kelvin.
 At this temperature the nuclear chemistry

 changed and no more neutrons were formed.
 Free neutrons have a half

-life of 617 seconds and once they stopped being made their numbers,
+life of 617 seconds.
+Once they stopped being produced [by the above equilibrium] their numbers,

 relative to the stable protons, started to decline.